-The Executive Director of the Professional Learning Department will use the following criteria when determining pre-approval for college and non-college courses:
+The Executive Senior Director of the Professional Teaching and Learning Department will use the following criteria when determining pre-approval for college and non-college courses:

 - 1. How closely an individual request matches current district sponsored initiatives; - 2.
 How closely an individual request matches the member's current assignment; - 3.
 The course request will increase the teaching performance of the individual member. - C. Salary placement credit will be allowed for physical and occupational therapists, speech therapists, audiologists, psychologists, nurses and Type C or M certificated members for coursework including non-credit college workshops, continuing education courses, and clinics if the above members do not have access to college credit coursework or are required to take such courses to meet licensing standards.
-Approval by the Executive Director, Professional Learning Department must be obtained prior to enrollment in such courses for salary placement credit.
-Credit for non-college work will be granted on the basis of one college semester credit for 15 hours of instruction. - D. The District will not be required to accept off-campus credit from accredited colleges and/or universities when it can show that the member has not received at least 15 hours of instruction per semester hour of credit. - E. College/University credits must be accredited from one of the following six regional accreditation associations: The Middle States Association of Colleges and Schools Middle States Commission on Higher Education; The New England Association of Schools & Colleges; The North Central Association of Colleges and Schools Higher Learning Commission; The Northwest Association of Accredited Schools (NAAS) Northwest Commission on Colleges and Universities; The Southern Association of Colleges and Schools; or, The Western Association of Schools and Colleges.
+Approval by the Executive Senior Director, Professional Teaching and Learning Department must be obtained prior to enrollment in such courses for salary placement credit.
+Credit for non-college work will be granted on the basis of one college semester credit for 15 hours of instruction. - D. The District will not be required to accept off-campus credit from accredited colleges and/or universities when it can show that the member has not received at least 15 hours of instruction per semester hour of credit. - E. College/University credits must be accredited from one of the following six regional accreditation associations: The Middle States Commission on Higher Education; The New England Association of Schools & Colleges; The Higher Learning Commission; The Northwest Commission on Colleges and Universities; The Southern Association of Colleges and Schools; or, The Western Association of Schools and Colleges.